alex0527/MAPS-Project/README.md

 # MAPS-Project
-The R script was developed for MAPS data curation in Baylor Genetics
+The R script was developed for MAPS data curation at Baylor Genetics